geohai/pm25-geolocation/README.md

 Under **checkerboard** spatial partitions (disjoint train/test regions), we find a clear pattern:

 * **Raw lat/lon (and sin/cos)** often *degrade* OoR generalization, consistent with models overfitting to region-specific location–target associations.
-* **GeoCLIP embeddings** (Earth embeddings) are consistently competitive and often best, because they provide transferable geographic context without letting the downstream model “cheat” via direct coordinates.
+* **GeoCLIP embeddings** (Earth embeddings) are consistently competitive and often best, because they provide transferable geographic context without letting the downstream model “cheat” via direct coordinates, even in highly dynamic settings.

 ### Fusion matters

 Ablations show:

 * **Hadamard fusion** outperforms concatenation for location encoders in this task.
+* This supports interpreting Hadamard fusion as a mechanism for **conditioning dynamic Earth-observation models on geographic priors**, rather than treating embeddings as independent predictors.
 * **GeoCLIP > SatCLIP** in our experiments, plausibly reflecting differences in what each encoder’s pretraining data captures (human-centric Flickr imagery vs. Sentinel-2 imagery).

 ### Qualitative behavior (important nuance)

 GeoCLIP-enhanced maps show:

-* Better spatial coherence in some sparsely monitored regions and stronger recovery of known urban hotspots and wildfire-related extremes,
+* Better spatial coherence in some sparsely monitored regions and better estimation of known urban hotspots and wildfire-related extremes, particularly at the **high-concentration tail** where deep learning models typically underperform,
 * But also potential artifact/noise patterns in some under-sampled regions—consistent with uneven upstream pretraining coverage + high-frequency basis functions in positional encoders.

 ---